okatsn/ExampleContainer/.devcontainer/vscode_devcontainer.md

 - ⚠️ Variable definitions under `args` overwrite the definition in `".devcontainer/Dockerfile"` **WHEN**
     - `"dockerComposeFile": "docker-compose.yml"` is specified in `".devcontainer/devcontainer.json"`, **and**
     - `dockerfile: .devcontainer/Dockerfile` is specified in `".devcontainer/docker-compose.yml"`.
-- In this case, a variable `VARIANT` should always be declared in `".devcontainer/Dockerfile"` no matter whether it is defined in `".devcontainer/docker-compose.yml"` or not.
+- Noted that, for example, the variable `VARIANT` of this case should always be declared in `".devcontainer/Dockerfile"` no matter whether it is defined in `".devcontainer/docker-compose.yml"` or not.

 ##### More about `volumes` and named volume
 - Defining a named volume defines a special space managed by Docker in the host machine.